 I grew up in a small town in Central New York.
 In 2017, I received my bachelor’s degree in Biology from the State University of New York (SUNY) at Oswego.
 While at SUNY Oswego, I performed research on microplastic ingestion by forage fish in Lake Ontario.
 This research inspired my passion for freshwater ecosystems and sustainability.
 Upon graduation, I moved to southern California, where I began to focus on my interests in botany.
 I started working at Rancho Santa Ana Botanic Garden (RSABG) in 2018, where I worked in the seed house as a Seed Conservation Technician.
 I am forever grateful for the opportunities RSABG has given me and I’m looking forward to continuing to grow in the graduate program and as a botanist.

-My study is an inventory of the vascular flora of the Salmon and Manter Creek watersheds, a 132 sq km section of the Kern Plateau in the southern Sierra Nevada.
-The site ranges from approximately 8,000 to 10,000 ft and contains a diversity of habitat types – such as large montane meadows, lodgepole pine forests, granite rock formations, and perennial streams.
+My study is an inventory of the vascular flora of the Manter and Salmon Creek watersheds, a 132 sq km section of the Kern Plateau in the southern Sierra Nevada.
+The site ranges from approximately 8,000 to 10,000 ft and contains a diversity of habitat types – such as large montane meadows, mixed coniferous forests, granite rock formations, and perennial streams.